rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 Some programmers may not even understand what _argument passing_ means.
 Some languages have only one way to do it, like python.
-Or it may have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing causing a performance hit, and makes it not obvious that there are different ways to pass args to functions.
+Or it may have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing that causes a performance hit.
+And since (Un)Boxing is implicit, it is not obvious that there are different ways to pass args to java methods.

 So if you are not familiar with the terms, there are generally two different kinds of argument passing: